Gavriil1/arcadegame/README.md

 ###  404 Page

- 404 page should be created, to help user to navigate to home page in case wrong urls was entered.
+A 404 page should be created to help the user navigate to the home page in case they entered the wrong URL.

-Since the website is small, we added to it initial game, and added a link to Feedback option.
+Since the website is small, we added an initial game to it and a link to the feedback option.

-User story: .
+User story: 8

 ![page404](assets/readmemddocs/features/404page/404-page.png)